-With speed control set, you can maintain a speed of 30 mph (48 km/h) or more without keeping your foot on the accelerator pedal.
-Speed control does not work at speeds below 30 mph (48 km/h).
+With speed control set, you can maintain a set speed without keeping your foot on the accelerator pedal.

-Do not use the speed control in heavy traffic or on roads that are winding, slippery or unpaved.
+WARNING: Do not use the speed control in heavy traffic or on roads that are winding, slippery or unpaved.

 Setting speed control